KotobaMedia/osm-japan/README.md

 # osm-japan

 KotobaMedia serves some basemap tiles based on Protomaps' builds.
+This repository manages the generation and styling of these base maps.